Once a song becomes a widely recognized hit, its popularity can seem virtually inevitable. How could that song not have been a hit?

 After four hours, Owen Bradley and Nashville’s A Team pickers nailed the song.
 Where Willie’s demo had wobbled boozily, Bradley’s arrangement swung in a lush, sophisticated way.
 However, it still lacked a lead vocal.
 That came three weeks later, on September 15, when Patsy overdubbed a pitch-perfect emotional performance in a single take.

 Only a month later Patsy wrote to a friend: “They say ‘Crazy’ is a smash. . . .
 Music Reporter has it top 30 C & W already & Music Vender has it already in pop & C & W charts.
 I’m real glad but can’t hardly believe it’s happening to me.”
 It would go on to reach No. 2 in Billboard‘s country chart and No. 9 pop.
-More significantly, of course, it’s become a standard, covered by such luminaries as Loretta Lynn, Linda Ronstadt, Cassandra Wilson, Diana Krall . . . and Willie Nelson himself, who has had the good sense to lean heavily on Patsy Cline and Owen Bradley’s masterful arrangement ever since.
+More significantly, of course, it’s become a standard, covered by such luminaries as Loretta Lynn, Linda Ronstadt, Cassandra Wilson, Diana Krall . . . and Willie Nelson himself, who had the good sense to lean heavily on Patsy Cline and Owen Bradley’s masterful arrangement.